msamdk/Fish_Re_Identification/README.md

 ## Project Objective

 This study addresses the challenge of keeping track of every commercial catch species by leveraging Object Re-ID deep learning techniques.
 While Re-ID is typically used for tracking objects across different camera views, we apply it here to the Autofish dataset—a collection of images mimicking conveyor belt environments with fish in randomized spatial configurations.
-The goal is to develop a robust methodology that can identify unique individuals regardless of their arrangement, laying the foundation for automated counting and length estimation.
+The goal is to develop a robust methodology that can identify unique individuals regardless of their arrangement, laying the foundation for automated counting and length estimation (Here, we focus only on the Re-ID aspect, not the length measurements).

 ## Technical Approach